Students in all three divisions listened to different forms of storytelling that encapsulate Dr. King's vision and

 Our curriculum supports the liberal arts background that Pingry believes to be an integral part of each student's educational foundation.
 Students take courses in English, history, science, math, and world languages including Spanish, French, German, Latin, and Mandarin Chinese.
 Remembering that students are at different stages in their development, our math and world language classes are grouped by student ability.
 And because our students are on a campus that spans Grade 6 to Form VI (Grade 12), they can be challenged according to their level of readiness.
 Our Middle School curriculum is appropriately challenging, and for those students demonstrating greater aptitude, we can encourage them to take courses beyond the walls of the Park B. Smith ‘50 Middle School.

 In Grade 6 and Form I (Grade 7), all students take drama, art, and performance music, and in music, they may choose from among band, string ensemble, and chorus.
-Form II students (Grade 8) can select their arts elective for two of the three trimesters.
+Form II students (Grade 8) can select an elective for two of the three trimesters.
 The entire Middle School participates in a four-day activity block that exposes students to a variety of ways to be physically active and part of a team experience.
 We maintain a “no-cut” policy in Middle School sports, so students have the chance to participate in a team sports experience regardless of their ability level.

 At the end of this three-year period, students move on to the adjacent Upper School, armed with the confidence and critical thinking skills needed to realize success in a familiar, yet challenging environment.

 Sample Course Offerings:

-- Computational Thinking & Design: A hands-on, trimester course that exposes students to both the technical and creative aspects of computer science.
+- Computer Science 8: A hands-on, trimester course that exposes students to both the technical and creative aspects of computer science.

 - Digital Filmmaking: An introductory course in fundamental filming techniques and the basics of editing on “iMovie” and “Adobe Premier” software that sets students up for communicating in the 21st century through serious art or shared experiences.